jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

 The provided API tries to be as simple as possible by hiding most debugger <=> IDE communication logic such as recursion limit, pagination, ...
-However it is not yes considerated as final and may change without warning.
+However it is not yet considerated as final and may change without notice.

 # Inspector modules
 The inspectors are module distinct from the debugger and must be registered in